skulkarni2/PUI2016_sck408/HW4_sck408/Readme.md

 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|:-------|
 Path Analysis	| 2(1-1), (1: two ddistinct cultures and languages) - (1 - professional actors and emotion inference by naïve listeners) | continuous (could also be categoridcal) | 5, differents emotion (anger,fear, happiness, sadness, tenderness)| categorical | NA | NA | 	The selected vocal parameters (distal/acoustic and proximal/perceived) are differentially related to different emotions | There is no central role of arousal in vocal emotion | There is a central role of arousal in vocal emotion communication | 0.02 | [Path Models of Vocal Emotion Communication](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0136675) |

-## Assignment 3:
+## Assignment 3: Reproduce the analysis of the Hard to Employ programs for NY.
-Worked through a z-test and chi-square test recreating the results published in the accompaning article.
+Worked through a z-test and chi-square test recreating the results published in the article [What strategies work for Hard-to-Employ?] http://www.mdrc.org/sites/default/files/What%20Strategies%20Work%20for%20the%20Hard%20FR.pdf
-Worked on the assignment alone from the ipython notebook provided by the instructor and filled up the blanks in the code to get the results.
+Worked on Recidivism part of the data for _employed in a CEO transitional job_ and _Convicted of a felony_ Worked on the assignment alone from the ipython notebook provided by the instructor and filled up the blanks in the code to get the results.

 ## Assignment 4: